 Disney Eras

-It was in 1928 that Walt Disney Company formed his studio and animation company, Walt Disney Animation Studios, abandoning his previous creation to make way for Mortimer Mouse, who was later renamed Mickey.
+In 1928, Walt Disney Company formed its studio and animation company, Walt Disney Animation Studios.
+He abandoned his previous creation to make way for Mortimer Mouse, who was later renamed Mickey.

 The secret to Disney’s enormous success was his constant search to improve his work, reinventing classic techniques or adapting new ones to his recent short films.